FlexMeasures/flexmeasures/documentation/features/scheduling.rst

 The flex-context
 -----------------

-The ``flex-context`` is independent of the type of flexible device which is optimized.
+The ``flex-context`` is independent of the type of flexible device that is optimized.
 With the flexibility context, we aim to describe the system in which the flexible assets operate: